 Iraq, Russia Discuss Counterterrorism Cooperation

-Moscow: Iraqi National Security Adviser Qassem Al Araji met on Thursday with Secretary of the Russian Security Council Sergey Shoigu, to discuss bilateral cooperation in counterterrorism and intelligence exchange.
+(MENAFN- Gulf Times) Iraqi National Security Adviser Qassem Al Araji met Thursday with Secretary of the Russian Security Council Sergey Shoigu, to discuss bilateral cooperation in counterterrorism and intelligence exchange.

 The meeting took place on the sidelines of the 13th International Security Officials Meeting, held in the Russian capital, Moscow.